Quanergy's New $250 Solid-State LiDAR Could Bring Self-Driving to the Masses

 One of the big hurdles when equipping vehicles with sensors for autonomous driving is the cost.
 For example, the Light Detection and Ranging (LiDAR) sensors that power many versions of self-driving car technology are pricey, currently ranging from around several thousand dollars up to $85,000 per sensor—and vehicles often need multiple sensors to see enough of what is going on around them to drive safely.

 But the latest entry into the LiDAR market could change all that.
-Quanergy have announced that they are about to begin full scale manufacturing of their S3, the world's first affordable solid-state LiDAR, coming in at about $250.
+Quanergy announced at the beginning of the year that were ready to begin full scale manufacturing of their S3, the world's first affordable solid-state LiDAR, coming in at about $250.

 Quanergy builds LiDAR systems, a remote sensing method that uses light in the form of a pulsed laser to measure ranges (variable distances) from the car to everything around it, enabling the car to track its environment better than other types of sensor.

 Radar-based systems are really good at operating in all weather, as they see through anything obscuring vision.
 However, they lack resolution, and while they can tell you that something is there, they can't tell if that something is a car, a barrier, or even a wall.

 Vision-based systems are great at determining shapes and colors, are essential for reading traffic signals, and allow rapid categorization of objects in the the field of view such as pedestrians and cyclists.
 But vision systems don't work so well at night in the dark, and they are not good at precisely tracking distances and velocities of moving objects.